 Recent earthquakes worldwide and close to home are important reminders that even though Washington state is at significant risk for a major earthquake, most homeowners don’t have earthquake coverage.
 Insurance agents know that earthquake coverage can help homeowners protect what is probably their biggest asset — their home — but customers often decline coverage.
 Today, we have good news: two new tools can help you educate and motivate customers to get covered.

 The first comes from the Washington State Department of Natural Resources (DNR), and the second from WSRB.
 Agents who use them together by following four simple steps are likely to have the most success.

 A guide to earthquake risk for homeowners

 “Washington state has one of the highest earthquake risks in the country.
 Preparation before a major earthquake may save your life and may also save you money.”
 Those are the first two sentences of “A Homeowner’s Guide to Earthquakes in Washington State,” published in 2020 by the Washington Geological Survey, a part of the DNR.
 Find the guide here in PDF.

-The guide goes on to describe specific factors influencing a home’s earthquake-related property risk, covering both locational risks (such as ground shaking and liquefaction) and home features (such as furniture, chimneys, water heaters and foundation types).
+The guide goes on to describe specific factors influencing a home’s earthquake-related property risk, covering both locational risks (such as ground shaking and liquefaction) and home features (such as furniture, chimneys, water heaters, and foundation types).
 The guide explains, in a consumer-friendly way, these factors and why they matter, including easy-to-understand examples and illustrations.